Pocket God (comics): Moon

-"The Goth Girl and Thrill-Seeker".

 Moon is the third female pygmy to appear in the comic series and is a member of Sun's tribe.
-A "goth" pygmy, she is pale skinned, and sports a red cloth skirt along with a red leaf top.
-Her hair is black with a blue stripe on a bang that covers one of her eyes.
-Instead of a ponytail, she has the top of her hair in a frizzy bun that is held by a thin stick and a small skull.
-Moon also has a short necklace with a silver bead in the middle.
-Moon, similar to Sun, is a bit of a troublemaker, and can also be very bossy.
+A "goth" pygmy, she is a bit of a troublemaker, and can also be very bossy.
 She can also be very rough in demeanor (she states that she "hates mushy feelings"), as well as very bold.
-Because of her rough nature, she isn't that much of a sensible person; this is shown when she tried to cheer up a downtrodden Klak by threatening to hurt him if he didn't feel happier, and later answering to his sob story with a "So what?".
-Moon is also a bit of an adventurer, as evidenced when she tried to cheer up Klak by exploring the island with him and later making him do various stunts (at Klak's expense).
-But as both Klak and Moon spent time together, they became close friends; Klak even gained a bit more confidence thanks to Moon's help, as he seemed to be more secure and commanding during the progression of the comics.
+Because of her rough nature, she is not that much of a sensible person; this is shown when she tried to cheer up a downtrodden Klak by threatening to hurt him if he did not feel happier.
+As Klak and Moon spent time together, they became close friends; Klak even gained a bit more confidence thanks to Moon's help, as he seemed to be more secure and commanding during the progression of the comics.